No Dogs Available

 What are “Dogs Like Suki?”

 “Dogs Like Suki” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Suki is a charismatic 17 year old rescue that loves adventure (kayaking, hiking, glamping) and of course napping at home.
 She’s a very outgoing, stubborn and flirtatious old gal that identifies more as a cat; she enjoys being the matriarch of the household and a surrogate mother to fostering kittens.”